avimallu/avimallu.dev/_posts/2023-06-22-overlap_joins.md

 # Problem Statement

-Suppose we have a dataset that captures the arriva and departure times of trucks at a station, along with the truck's ID.
+Suppose we have a dataset that captures the arrival and departure times of trucks at a station, along with the truck's ID.

 ```py
 import polars as pl